Part 1, Chapter 3

-You're a developer, so you don't want to do repeatable tasks over and over again.
+You're a developer, so you don't want to repeat tasks over and over again.
 Put your tools here and make them available to your teammates too.
 All scripts that don't have a home go here.

 When and how often should you commit?
 What should you write as a commit message?

 Another topic that usually increases the heat in the room full of developers.
 While there are many guides on this, let's keep it simple.
 For commit messages, why do we add messages to a commit in the first place?
 After all, each commit has its unique hash.
-The answer is quite simple: To know what changes we did in commit.
+The answer is quite simple: To know what changes we did in the commit.
 Simple as that.
 So do just that in your messages: